MicrosoftDocs/query-docs/query-languages/m/metadata.md

 ## Limitations

-Some hosts that use power query to transform or move data don't support storing custom meta data into storage.
-These hosts don't support storing the custom meta data:
+Some hosts that use Power Query to transform or move data don't support storing custom metadata into storage.
+The following hosts don't support storing the custom metadata:

 * Power BI dataflows
 * Fabric Dataflow Gen2